Design Excel UI with advanced

 Advanced Excel Task Panes

-With Add-in Express, developers have a unique opportunity to create an advanced GUI (graphical user interface) for their Excel add-ins, and build custom Excel task panes in a more comfortable way than Office 2007 - 2019 provides.
-Using the Advanced Task Panes you can develop application-level task panes that work on all versions of Excel 2000 through 2019.
+With Add-in Express, developers have a unique opportunity to create an advanced GUI (graphical user interface) for their Excel add-ins, and build custom Excel task panes in a more comfortable way than Office itself provides.
+Using the Advanced Task Panes you can develop application-level task panes that work on all versions of Excel 2000 through 2021.
 Task panes based on Add-in Express are shared, so they can contain one or several forms produced by one or several Excel add-ins.
 More about Advanced Task Panes for Excel, Word, PowerPoint.

 Customize Excel workbooks with your .NET forms